magento/pwa-studio/pwa-devdocs/src/technologies/basic-concepts/internationalization/index.md

 4. Creates a virtual module from this object that exposes a `__fetchLocaleData__` function
 5. Generates a dynamic import in the application for the virtual module

+## Runtime process

 During runtime, the `LocaleProvider` component uses the `__fetchLocaleData__` function to get the correct translation data for the current locale.

+If a components changes the value of the current locale during runtime, the framework sends a GraphQL query to verify the new value.
+Even if you install a language package plugin for a locale, you must enable the locale on the backend to use the translations in the storefront UI.

 [translations overview]: https://devdocs.magento.com/guides/v2.4/frontend-dev-guide/translations/xlate.html
 [`localeprovider`]: https://github.com/magento/pwa-studio/blob/develop/packages/venia-ui/lib/components/App/localeProvider.js